sled-group/Verifiable-Coherent-NLU/README.md

 Copy the desired archive file(s) within these directories to your own Google Drive, and unzip them into a new directory `./saved_models`.
 Run inference on them as needed using the appropriate blocks in the notebook.
 The names of the provided pre-trained model directories are already listed in the configuration area for convenience.

 ## Cite
-If you use our code or models in your work, please cite one of our following papers (both accepted to Findings of EMNLP 2021):
+If you use our code or models in your work, please cite one of our following papers from Findings of EMNLP 2021:
 ```
   @misc{storks2021tiered,
         title={Tiered Reasoning for Intuitive Physics: Toward Verifiable Commonsense Language Understanding},
         author={Shane Storks and Qiaozi Gao and Yichi Zhang and Joyce Chai},
         year={2021},
-        eprint={2109.04947},
+        booktitle={Findings of the Association for Computational Linguistics: EMNLP 2021},
-        archivePrefix={arXiv},
+        location={Punta Cana, Dominican Republic},
-        primaryClass={cs.CL}
+        publisher={Association for Computational Linguistics},
   }
 ```